abstewart/spring23-webdev-final-project-node/controllers/users/README.md

 ## Questions to consider ##
+- admin might be able to make other admin accounts?
-Should preferences be stored in the user?
+- Should preferences be stored in the user?
 Or as a separate collection in the database?
+- All fields required